twohoursonelife/OneLifeWeb/utils/The Migration/migration_process.md

 # Pre-requisits
 - Install PHP-FPM 5.6.
 Servers are not yet migrated to more up to date versions. https://tecadmin.net/install-php-ubuntu-20-04/
-- Gather PHP web server configuration information.
+- Gather PHP web server configuration information, as in migration_config_info.yml
-    - DB Address
-    - DB Name
-    - DB Username
-    - DB Password
-    - Shared game server secret
-    - Password hasing pepper
-    - Access passwords (Max 20 chars)
-    - Hashs of access passwords (passwordHashUtility.php)
-    - Shared encryption secret
-- Gather dictator configuration information.
+- Gather dictator configuration information, as in migration_config_info.yml
-    - DB Address
-    - DB Name
-    - DB Username
-    - DB Password
 - Ensure dictator MySQL account has sufficient permissions for PROD_2HOL database.

 # Roll back plan